chiefenne/PyAero/docs/ui_GUI.rst

    :target:  _images/zoom_view.gif
    :name: zoom_view

    Zoom the items in the view.
-Set by a rectangle with the left mouse button.
+Select a rectangle using the left mouse button.

 Zooming can further be done using the :kbd:`Page-Up` and :kbd:`Page-Up` down keys.